GL-Kageyama/YOLO_Label_Check/README.md

 Basic YOLO is capable of detecting 80 labels.

-In this article, we will examine how YOLO performs image recognition on these 80 labels.
+In this verification, we will examine how YOLO performs image recognition on these 80 labels.

-In this verification, "toaster" and "hair drier" were not recognized.
+"toaster" and "hair drier" were not recognized.

-The YOLO used is ver.3.

 Please verify it, too.

+note : I used YOLO ver.3.

 # Darknet